DIvanov17/TricentisOpsInterview/README.md

 <br/>

 # Deliver Results
-Provide your results as a pull request to this repository.
+Provide your solutions as a .zip to your contact at Tricentis.